-finance ministry of India has given a clarification regarding Goods and Services Tax that is applicable after the construction.
+GST ON COMPLETED PROPERTIES-The finance ministry of India has given a clarification regarding GST that is applicable after the construction.
 The GST will not be applicable to the already constructed property.
 If a particular property obtains a completion certificate, the GST will not be applicable to the said property.
 This will affect all the segments and homebuyers too.
 This will also impact the stakeholders.
 This also applies for ready to move flats.
 If you can move in the flat where the occupancy certificate is given, there will be no GST applicable there.
 This will bring a change in the sector for sure.

-The applicability of Goods and Services Tax was a great move towards one nation and one tax.
-The Goods and Services Tax for under construction flats has been given a bracket of 12%.
+The applicability of GST was a great move towards one nation and one tax.
+The GST for under-construction flats has been given a bracket of 12%.
 This is on flats that are still being constructed.
 But, there was a standard ruling to an input tax credit for under construction as well.
-An input tax credit was to be passed to homebuyer for a very neutral process.
+An input tax credit was to be passed to the homebuyer for a very neutral process.
 The aim of GST in any sector including the real estate sector has been to make the system more transparent.
 Its to do with the tax neutral proportion.

 The clarification on GST

-With so many tax calculations and Goods and Services Tax implementation, still, there is no clarity on the flat purchase.
+With so many tax calculations and GST implementation, still, there is no clarity on the flat purchase.
 A recent announcement was made regarding the GST on flat completion.
-It was stated that the Goods and Services Tax would not be applicable on ready to move.
+It was stated that the GST would not be applicable on ready to move.
 This is where the sales take place after the completion of the certificate.
 That is the certificate that is obtained after ready to move in flats.
 As there is no clarity regarding this issue, this will actually affect a homebuyer.
 If there is no transparency in the system, a homebuyer would hesitate to but a flat.
 This will also affect the real estate developer.

-All the properties that were completed or ready to move in were out of Goods and Services Tax bracket.
+GST on under-construction properties –All the properties that were completed or ready to move in was out of the GST bracket.
 This actually made buyers think about the choice of purchase.
 According to a recent report, there is a massive unsold stock of property, which is ready to move in.
 The figure is only increasing by the day.
 The stock is calculated for all the major metro cities of India.
-There are projects that are ready to move in but do not have completion certificate.
+There are projects that are ready to move in but do not have a completion certificate.
 These flats will attract GST.
 As a home buyer, it means that the price of the flat that you will buy will increase.
-Overall spread of options will reduce in this case.
+The overall spread of options will reduce in this case.

 As a buyer, you have to know about the bracket and the flat that falls under this category.
-When you purchase a flat, you need to know about the rates and costs that fall under Goods and Services Tax.
+When you purchase a flat, you need to know about the rates and costs that fall under GST.
 With a transparent system, things will be clear on your end and real estate developers end.
 Ready to move in properties with a liable construction certificate will attract many home buyers.

 This will have an impact on the secondary market for sure.
-The secondary segment of real estate does not attract any kind of Goods and Services Tax.
+The secondary segment of real estate does not attract any kind of GST.
 But, this also depends on the properties that are completed.
 As a home buyer, you will have to evaluate the options of buying a flat.
 You will have to look for projects that are ready to move in with the certificate.
 The first purchase units will fall under the bracket of 12% GST.
-This can also affect the sales on flats.
+This can also affect the sales of flats.
 There needs to be a system that is completely transparent for buyers and real estate developers.